james947/Bucket-list-app/README.md

  -Direct download of the zip file unzip and open the files uding a text editor

- -CLone to your local repository
+ -Clone to your local repository
  Open with a text editor too should work fine.